slbailey/Retrovue/docs/domain/Channel.md

 - CLI/Usecases expose CRUD-like operations; deletions require no dependent references.
 - A system-level `validateChannel(channelId)` use case recomputes and reports all invariant violations across dependent `ScheduleTemplate` and `ScheduleDay` assignments.
+- ScheduleService consumes Channel records to determine current programming.
+It generates schedule data using the channel's grid configuration for accurate block-based scheduling.
+- Channel provides the identity and context for scheduling operations.
+ScheduleService is authoritative for what to play.

 ## Scheduling model